-Regardless of the approach the certifying officers use to design DC&P or ICFR, they could use a top-down, risk-based approach to evaluate DC&P or ICFR in order to limit the evaluation to those controls and procedures that are necessary to address the risks that might reasonably result in a material misstatement.
+If Regardless of the approach the certifying officers choose not touse to design DC&P or ICFR, they could use a top-down, risk-based approach to design, evaluate DC&P or ICFR in order to limit the evaluation could be limited to those controls and procedures that are necessary to address the risks that might reasonably result in a material misstatement.

-Form 52-109F1 requires disclosure of each material weakness relating to the operation of the issuer's ICFR.
-Therefore, the scope of the ICFR evaluation must be sufficient to identify any such material weaknesses.
+Form 52-109F1 requires disclosure of any reportable deficiency each material weakness relating to the operation of the issuer's ICFR.
+Therefore, the scope of the ICFR evaluation must be sufficient to identify any such reportable deficiencies material weaknesses.

 - 7.3 Judgment The Instrument does not prescribe how the certifying officers should conduct their DC&P and ICFR evaluations.
-Certifying officers should exercise their judgment, acting reasonably, and should apply their knowledge and experience in determining the nature and extent of the evaluation. - 7.4 Knowledge and supervision Form 52-109F1 requires the certifying officers to certify that they have evaluated, or supervised the evaluation of, the issuer's DC&P and ICFR.
+Certifying officers should exercise their judgment, acting reasonably, and should apply their knowledge and experience in determining the nature and extent of the evaluation. - Knowledge, and supervision and objectivity-Forms 52-109F1, 52-109FMP1, 52-109FM1 and 52-109F1-IPO/RTO require the certifying officers to certify that they have evaluated, or supervised the evaluation of, the issuer's DC&P. Form 52-109F1 also-Form 52-109F1 requires the certifying officers to certify that they have evaluated, or supervised the evaluation of, the issuer's ICFR.
+The individuals performing the evaluation should have the appropriate knowledge and ability to complete the evaluation procedures they perform.
+DC&P and ICFR.
 Employees or third parties, supervised by the certifying officers, may conduct the evaluation of the issuer's DC&P and ICFR.
 Such employees should individually and collectively have the necessary knowledge, skills, information and authority to evaluate the DC&P and ICFR for which they have been assigned responsibilities.
 Nevertheless, certifying officers must retain overall responsibility for the evaluation and resulting MD&A disclosure concerning the issuer's DC&P and ICFR.